 Your Scholarly Project paper needs to be approved by your project advisor, once your advisor is satisfied with your Scholarly Project paper; it is submitted to the second reader.
 Once the reader is satisfied with your Scholarly Project paper, you must print 2 copies of the signature page on 25% cotton bonded paper, and have them signed by your advisor and the reader.
 Next, a paper copy of your scholarly project and the 2 signed copies of the signature page are submitted to the Department Chairperson for review/approval of your Scholarly Project Paper.

 Submitting your Scholarly Project paper to the Department of Behavioral Health and Nutrition.
-Once your Scholarly Project paper is approved and signed, Word doc and PDF electronic copies of the Scholarly Project should be submitted to the Scholarly Project Advisor, Scholarly Project Committee members, and the Graduate Program Secretary.
-Upon submitting these electronic documents, the Graduate Program Secretary will also check the student file to be sure that Forms I through V have been submitted.
+Once your Scholarly Project paper is approved and signed, Word doc and PDF electronic copies of the Scholarly Project should be submitted to the Scholarly Project Advisor, Scholarly Project Committee members, and the Graduate Services Coordinator.
+Upon submitting these electronic documents, the Graduate Services Coordinator will also check the student file to be sure that Forms I through V have been submitted.
 This must be done no later than reading day of the semester the student intends to graduate.

 The Graduate Office will then be notified by the Graduate Director that the student has completed the scholarly project and a grade has been submitted.